2onelab

 Material is neither added nor removed during formative production; the initial mold is reshaped using a casting or pressing technique.
 E.g. casting or forging.

-Our two metal 3D printers, 2Create and 2Create Plus, are based on laser beam melting (SLM) and impress with their high accuracy, precision, speed, efficiency, material versatility and cost-effectiveness, making them ideal for a wide range of applications.
+Our 3 metal 3D printers, 2Create/2Create Plus and 2Create Desktop are based on laser beam melting (SLM) and impress with their high accuracy, precision, speed, efficiency, material versatility and cost-effectiveness, making them ideal for a wide range of applications.

 Industries whose manufacturing processes require a high degree of customization, complex structures and cost efficiency benefit particularly from 3D metal technology.